-Never role-played before.
+What is roleplaying, you ask?
+You have never role-played before.
 No problem.
 SYDCON or EYECON is the perfect chance for you to start this fantastic hobby.
-Lets go over the basics
+Lets go over the basics.

 What is role-playing?

 At it’s heart role-playing game (or RPG) is a collaborative story-telling experience.
 It is an imaginative and creative experience in which players assume the roles of characters in a fictional setting.
 Players take responsibility for acting out these roles within a narrative, either through literal acting, or through a process of structured decision-making or character development.
 Actions taken within the game succeed or fail according to a formal system of rules.
 Games like “How to Host a Murder” or Theatre Sports contain similar elements to role-playing games.
 Think of it as a play where you make up the script as you go along.

 Is this like Dungeons and Dragons?

 Dungeons and Dragons is the most well known and successful role-playing game.
 However there is alot more to the hobby.
 Remember role-playing is collaborative story telling.
 It’s a book/movie/play where everyone at the table helps to write the narrative.
 This means role-playing games cover as many genres and styles as books, movies and plays do.
 This means role-playing is not only confined to the fantasy genre.
 It also includes science fiction, horror, crime stories, historical, superhero stories etc. Role-playing games have also been published for a number of well-known fictional properties, including examples such as Star Wars, Lord of the Rings, Doctor Who, Game of Thrones and Buffy the Vampire Slayer.
 So if you’ve ever wanted to star in a movie as a Jedi fighting against the Empire, role-playing may be the closest you’ll get.

 But don’t you have to dress up and hit each other with swords?